Improving Health Outcomes Through Strategic Philanthropy

-ICF has been working with health professionals on both sides of the U.S. – Mexico border for over 20 years to help identify philanthropic interventions, effective health charities, and potential solutions to improve healthcare and health outcomes in Mexico.
+ICF has been working with health experts on both sides of the U.S. – Mexico border for close to 30 years to identify philanthropic interventions, effective health charities, and innovative solutions to improve healthcare and health outcomes in Mexico.

 Putting Your Dollars to Work: Special initiatives

 Food Security Alliance: